maelyg/ONTViSc-hands-on-training/README.md

 An increasing number of tools is available for sequence data QC and filtering, with different strength and applicaton cases.
 In this pipeline, we use **Nanoplot**.
 This tool gives a good overall overview of your data by creating several files in html format which any browser can open as a web-page.

-Let's compare Nanoplot statistic outputs from two ONT samples.
-The first one is for MT001, a sample on which whole genome sequencing was performed.
-The second was on ET300, an amplicon which was sequenced at very high depth.
+Let's compare the Nanoplot statistic outputs from two ONT samples.
+The first one is MT001, a plant sample on which whole genome sequencing was performed.
+The second was ET300, an insect sample from which an amplicon of the Dengue virus was amplified and sequenced at very high depth.
 Pay attention to the mean read length, n50, mean quality and mean quality.

 **MT001 statistics:**
 <p align="left"><img src="images/MT001_summary.png" width="750"></p>